 Dosage Depends on Your Body Weight

 The dosage that you need to take will also depend on your body weight, which is why every person may need a different dosage of hemp oil.
-A good rule of thumb is to determine your proper CBD dosage by taking 1 – 6 mg of CBD for every 10 pounds of body weight.
+A good rule of thumb to determine your proper dosage is by taking 1 – 6 mg of oil for every 10 pounds of body weight.

 Slowly increase your intake

 Always start with the lower dosage and work your way upward until you determine the correct dosage for your specific condition.
 It’s easier to increase the dosage as needed than to sit with side effects due to incorrect larger dosage.

 Depends on Why You Are Taking Hemp Oil

 Depending on your condition, determine why exactly you are taking hemp oil, to help you find the correct dosage.
 If you are simply taking it for the health benefits, a lower dosage will be required.
 If you have a severe condition or chronic pain, a higher dosage may be needed.